BMS Staff Present at PiXL National Conference in London

 Later in the conference, as part of the main programme, in front of nearly 2000 delegates Deputy Headteacher – Mrs Ash presented about the school’s work this year to implement the Mind to Be Kind Culture at Bushey Meads.
 She explained to all the delegates the clear rationale, leadership strategy and implementation plan and also showcased some amazing things our students have done to demonstrate the impact of our new mantra and strengthening culture.
 There were loads of lovely pictures of Bushey Meads students up on the big screens around the conference centre; all in all the whole day certainly put Bushey Meads School on the national map!

-It was great to see the hall full of year 11 students, parents and carers this week for the Raising Achievement Evening on Tuesday 19th March.
-The evening was a fabulous...
+It was great to see the hall full of year 11 students, parents and carers this week for the Raising Achievement Evening on Tuesday 13th March.
+Students received a pack full of...